 - Dopamine is a substance produced in the body that has many effects, including smooth and coordinated muscle movement

-The specialists at Inova Movement Disorders Center are highly trained experts in the diagnosis and treatment of Parkinson's disease and other parkinsonisms.
+The specialists at Inova Parkinson's and Movement Disorders Center are highly trained experts in the diagnosis and treatment of Parkinson's disease and other parkinsonisms.

 Facts About Parkinson's

 It is a myth that Parkinson's disease was cured after the introduction of levodopa (L-dopa) in the 1960s.
 In fact, about 60,000 Americans are newly diagnosed with Parkinson's disease each year, and more than 1 million Americans affected at any one time. in addition, more people suffer from Parkinson's disease than multiple sclerosis, muscular dystrophy, and amyotrophic lateral sclerosis combined.